operatorequals/covertutils/README.md

 A framework for Remote Code Execution Agent programming.

 [![Documentation Status](https://readthedocs.org/projects/covertutils/badge/?version=latest)](http://covertutils.readthedocs.io/en/latest/?badge=latest)

 [![PyPI version](https://badge.fury.io/py/covertutils.svg)](https://pypi.python.org/pypi/covertutils)

 [![GitHub version](https://badge.fury.io/gh/operatorequals%2Fcovertutils.svg)](https://github.com%2Foperatorequals%2Fcovertutils)

 ### What is it?
 This python package automatically handles all communication channel options, like **encryption**, **chunking**, **steganography**, etc.

-With all those set with a few lines of code, a programmer can spend time creating the *actual payloads*, *persistense mechanisms*, *shellcodes* and generally **more creative stuff!**
+With all those set with a few lines of code, a programmer can spend time creating the *actual payloads*, *persistense mechanisms*, *shellcodes* and generally **more creative stuff!**!

 The security programmers can stop *re-inventing the wheel* by implementing encryption mechanisms both agent-side and handler-side to spend their time to develop more versatile *agents*, and generally feature-full shells!